 If you want to know when it’s appropriate to route differential pairs without ground, it pays to know what a ground plane does and why it’s important.
 First, let’s look at what a ground plane does physically (beyond just being a big copper conductor):

-- Capacitance: When paired up with a ground plane on an adjacent layer, you’ve just created a physically large capacitor.
+- Capacitance: When paired up with a power plane on an adjacent layer, you’ve just created a physically large capacitor.
 When the two planes are close together (thin laminate between planes), you have larger interplane capacitance.

 - Shielding: A ground plane provide a nice big source/sink of charge.
 How charge is drawn from or sunk into a ground plane is basically irrelevant.
 In addition, it provides image charge to terminate electrical fields pointing into the plane.

 - Single reference point: Ideally, it provides a reference potential.
 In other words, it can be used to provide a reference point for any voltage measurement, including the voltage “measurements” used by ICs to register logic levels.
 The 3.3 V signal you measure at the driving end of a lossless interconnect is reasonably assured to be seen as 3.3 V at the receiving end.

 Aside from some other features like providing a simple way to distribute heat and power throughout a board, ground planes provide some basic electrical functions that sometimes aren’t discussed until you get to a graduate level electromagnetism class.
 In any case, the last two points matter for differential pairs without ground.
 If you get your routing right, you might not need ground for differential pairs.